edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 		return new HttpResponseMessage(HttpStatusCode.BadRequest);
 	});

-var adminsHttpResponseMock = new HttpResponseMockBuilder()
+var adminsHttpResponseMock = new HttpResponseMessageMockDescriptorBuilder();
+adminsHttpResponseMock
 	.ForTypedClient<IMyApiClient>()
 	.Where(HttpRequestMessage =>
 	{